-Satisfactory academic work is not determined exclusively by coursework grades.
+Satisfactory academic work is not determined exclusively by the didactic coursework grades.
 However, grades are one important factor in the evaluation process.
-The minimum standard for graduation is a GPA of 3.0 out of 4.0.
-Students with a GPA under 3.0 are automatically placed on probationary status.
+The minimum standard for graduation is a cumulative GPA of 3.0 (out of 4.0) and a GPA of 3.2 in core competency courses.
+Students with a cumulative GPA under 3.0 and/or a GPA under 3.2 in core competency courses are automatically placed on probationary status.
 Probationary status may only occur once during a student's academic career in the MCW Graduate School.
 See the following link for more information about the MCW Graduate School probation policy.
+See pages 14-15 of this document regarding MCW Graduate School's expectations for the students' performance in the reading and research credits and the associated grading policy.